My Portfolio

 The Fourth War Machine - The DBS Multiplier

-I am sure most Singaporean will be familiar with our local bank DBS.
-This DBS Multiplier is a special account that allow account holder to leverage on higher interest rate based on the amount of transaction components you have in each month.
+Most Singaporeans are likely familiar with our local bank, DBS.
+The DBS Multiplier Account is a special type of savings account that allows account holders to earn higher interest rates based on the number and type of eligible transactions made each month.

-After experimenting it for 3 months, the payout was much higher than from a normal saving account.
-By leveraging on the sleeping emergency fund, the interest payout was enough to cover some of my monthly bills.
+After experimenting with this setup for three months, the interest payout was noticeably higher than what I would get from a normal savings account.
+By leveraging my “sleeping” emergency fund, the extra interest was enough to cover some of my monthly bills.

-My first war machine itself is now generating income on almost a regular basis except for 2-3 cold months which may not have any dividend payout.
-So I could expect an almost consistent payout from this 4th war machine on the average of 9 - 10 months annually.
-At one bullet, it increased the working job scope of both my dividend war machine and emergency fund.
+My first war machine is now generating income on an almost regular basis — except for 2 to 3 “cold” months when there may be no dividend payouts.
+So, I can expect consistent returns from this fourth war machine about 9 to 10 months annually.
+In one move, it has expanded the scope of both my dividend war machine and my emergency fund.

 2 comments: